hansenp/diachrscripts/README.md

 JAV_TCD8_RALT_0.0019_enhanced_interaction_file_with_di_uii_and_uie.tsv.gz
 ```

+Each of these files contains the combined interactions
+(`RALT` stands for Replicate At Least Two) for one of the 17 cell types.

 Place these files in the directory:
 ```
 diachrscripts/results/05_define_directed_interactions
 ```

-Each of these files contains the combined interactions for one of the hematopoietic 17 cell types.

 ## Selection of undirected reference interactions